 Preserved inside the small museum at the visitors centre is a rare 11th century hogback tombstone typical of those from the Viking era.

-No sooner had we taken a handful of steps into the abbey grounds than an angry duck had flown straight into Mr G’s face!
-The Teen and I struggled to keep a straight face as Mr G nearly rocketed 10 feet into the air with fright.
+No sooner had we taken a handful of steps into the abbey grounds than an angry duck had flown into Mr G’s face!
+The Teen and I struggled to keep a straight face as Mr G rocketed 10 feet into the air with fright.
 It turns out the poor duck had been snuggling with her babies, when along stomped Mr G like Gulliver in Lilliput.
 Once she realised he wasn’t a threat she settled back down and let us admire her adorable new brood from a safe distance.

 We explored a maze or interiors rooms and corridors, all remarkably well-preserved, gaining a good understanding of what life must have been like for the medieval holy men who once lived and worked on the island.

 As I dashed from room to room exploring, I knew it was only a matter of time before I would encounter my Inchcolm Abbey nemesis.
 The terror that I’d failed to conquer on my last visit – a narrow and claustrophobic handrail free, turnpike staircase that twisted and turned up to a precarious looking wooden platform, leading to a near vertical wooden ladder to reach the abbey roof!

 The Teen point-blank refused to shoehorn herself into claustrophobia hell, but Mr G was straight in and ascending like a rat up a drain pipe.

 Knowing he’d spend the rest of the day waxing lyrical about the amazing rooftop view I cautiously followed.
 I’m no giant but the staircase felt like it completely enveloped me.
 Even my tiny UK size 3-4 feet struggled to find purchase on the narrow stone steps.
 I crawled up slowly on my hands and knees, trying to put any thought of how I’d get down again to the back of my mind.